nvenk/nvenk.github.io/src/html/project-content/uwise.md

 3. Using the University of Washington NetID sign-in to ensure that all users were registered students with the university.
 4. Using internationally understandable icons and labels.

+## Takeaways

+This project has been amazing to work on, and has helped me understand how to design with the user in mind.
+I learnt a great deal from it, but to list my top takeaways from working on this project:

+1. Research is the key!
+It is important to take your time and do it right.
+2. Keep the users close to the design process, and keep testing with them every step of the way.
+3. When designing for an international audience, it is important to talk to users from different demographics and make sure the solution would work just as well for all of them.
+4. Listen closely to what everybody has to say.
+Sometimes, ideas come out of the most unexpected places.

 ## Team

 <div class="team">